-- 4.6 Consultants/General Practitioners/other Doctors making DNACPR decisions must: - verify any decision made by a delegated professional at the earliest opportunity - ensure the decision is properly documented - involve the person, follow best practice guidelines when making a decision and, if appropriate, involve other relevant people in the discussion - communicate the decision to other health and social care providers - review the decision if necessary. - 4.7 Health and social care staff delivering care must: - adhere to the policy and procedure - notify their line manager of any training needs - sensitively enquire about existence of a DNACPR decision and/or an Advance Decision to refuse treatment.
-An advance decision (sometimes known as an advance decision to refuse treatment, an ADRT, or a living will) is a decision a person can make now to refuse a specific type of treatment at some time in the future. - check the validity and applicability of any decision - notify other services of the DNACPR decision as required and when the person's care is transferred - participate in the audit process. - 4.8 Ambulance staff must ensure they adhere to the policy including relevant organisational policies, procedures and guidance. - 4.9 Provider organisations must ensure: - that commissioned services implement and adhere to the policy and procedure as per local contracts - that pharmacists, dentists and others in similar health and social care occupations are aware of this policy - that DNACPR education and training is available and provided.
-This should be the subject of regular audit - audit of provider organisations' compliance with regional DNACPR paperwork, record of decision making, and any complaints/clinical incidents involving the policy.
+- adhere to the policy and procedure. - notify their line manager of any training needs. - sensitively enquire about existence of a DNACPR decision and/or an Advance Decision to refuse treatment.
+An advance decision (sometimes known as an advance decision to refuse treatment, an ADRT, or a living will) is a decision a person can make now to refuse a specific type of treatment at some time in the future. - check the validity and applicability of any decision. - notify other services of the DNACPR decision as required and when the person's care is transferred. - participate in the audit process.

+3.2.5 Ambulance staff

+Must ensure they adhere to the policy including relevant organisational policies, procedures, and guidance.